Three things that delay IBS recovery & what to do about them

 It also gives you the energy to use, in learning new ways to think and feel, to see things in perspective and most importantly to take part in your healing.

-So, the first two things that hold you back, negative expectations and the draining of energy levels, are important and need to change.
+So, the first two things that hold you back, negative expectations and the draining of energy levels, need to change.

 But to change them, you have to understand your belief system.
-Continued progress with the first two will be hampered if you don’t change your belief system.
+Continued focus on negative expectations, and diminishing energy levels, will hamper your chances of recovery, if don’t change your belief system.

 Of course, this and the other two take a bit of time and effort, but it is time and effort well spent.

-So you need to look at your belief system – here we are only talking about the IBS belief system.
+So, you need to examine your belief system; for the purpose of this article, I am only talking about the IBS belief system.

 Belief System